teesloane/Auth-Boss/README.md

 The above keys `sub`, `iat` and `exp` follow the reserved JWT keys, but I've also added the `name` of the user and what `role_id` they have.
 You will need to get a library for encoding/decoding JWT tokens.
 [JWT.io](https://jwt.io/) lists lots of libraries for many languages.

+In some cases, a JWT secret key may be base64 encoded — in which case, depending on your JWT library — you need to decode the secret key prior to decoding the token.

 **Links**

 - [Introduction to JSON web tokens](https://jwt.io/introduction/)